MichaelCade/90DaysOfDevOps/README.md

 This will **not cover all things** "DevOps" but it will cover the areas that I feel will benefit my learning and understanding overall.

-The quickest way to get in touch is going to be via Twitter, my handle is [@MichaelCade1](https://twitter.com/MichaelCade1)
+The quickest way to get in touch is going to be via Email / WhatsApp, I will add these details later.

 ## Progress